Scheduled Service Change: CU Blogs Service Change To HTTPS

 User Impact:

 The change will not affect most site behavior.
 However, if a webpage has image links, or other elements loaded and displayed or executed by the browser like CSS, icons, or JavaScript, that were coded to point to the image's http :// address, the browser may give a warning that the page isn't totally secure, or not include the element.
 Chrome 81 and later will try to load images by replacing the http :// part of their address with https ://.
 If the image can't be loaded that way, it won't be displayed.
+Images that were added using the built-in upload and library tools should already have the proper address.
+This issue only affects links that were inserted into code manually with http:// included.

 Services Affected: